carterfa/react-practice/README.md

 # react-practice
-Exploring basic concepts of the React library based on the Pluralsight course, "React: Getting Started".
+Exploring basic concepts of the React library based on the Pluralsight courses, "React: Getting Started" and "Building Applications with React and Redux".

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).